What do you do with a KidLit manuscript when you think it might be done? You PITCH IT.

 Is there a cost?

 Yes.
-Manuscript reviews cost $30, which will be requested only if the application is chosen for Pitch Perfect.
+Manuscript reviews cost $30, which will be requested only if the application is chosen for Pitch Perfect: KidLit Edition.

 How will I know if I’m selected?

-Confirmations will come through via email 2-3 weeks after the application deadline.
-A representative from the FOLD will email requesting the most up-to-date version of your manuscript, and will include a link for payment.
-A final confirmation will arrive a few weeks before the festival, connecting you with your editor or agent so that you can decide on a time for the Skype call amongst yourselves.
+Confirmations will come through via email mid-September.
+The Kids Coordinator will email requesting the most up-to-date version of your manuscript, and will include a link for payment.
+A final confirmation will arrive a few weeks before the festival, connecting you with your editor or agent so that you can decide on a time for the one-on-one meeting (phone or video chat depending on what is agreed) amongst yourselves.

 Will they review the whole manuscript?

-Children’s picture manuscripts (1000 words or less) will be reviewed in full.
+Children’s picture book manuscripts (1000 words or less) will be reviewed in full.